morganstanley/testplan/doc/en/trace.rst

 Usage
 =====

-To use this feature, you may run your testplan with extra flag "--watch-lines" following by the path to a JSON file containing changed files and lines:
+To use this feature, you may run your testplan with extra flag ``--watch-lines`` following by the path to a JSON file containing changed files and lines:

 .. code-block:: bash